-Nominated Principal Applicant(s)
+Nominated Principal Applicant(s) and Co-Applicant(s)

-The Principal Applicant(s) must remain unchanged between LOI and Full Application.
+The Principal Applicant(s) and Co-Applicant(s) must remain unchanged between LOI and Full Application.
 The person who initially creates the LOI or proposal is pre-loaded as the NPA.
 Please note that Principal applicants may only submit or hold ONE application to the Kidney Health Research Grant.
+There is no limit to the number of applications on which an applicant can be a co-applicant.

-Co-Applicants/Collaborators/Knowledge Users
+Co-Applicants, Collaborators/Knowledge Users

 Co-Applicants, Collaborators and Knowledge Users can be added, removed, or change roles between LOI and Full Application.
-There is no limit to the number of applications on which an applicant can be a Co-applicant/Collaborator/Knowledge User.
+There is no limit to the number of applications on which an applicant can be a Collaborator/Knowledge User.